Tianyuan man: Archaeogenetics

 Ancestry related to the Tianyuan man is defined as Basal East Asian (BEA); ancestry related to Ancient East Asians (AEA); ancestry related to Ancient Northern East Asian (ANEA); ancestry related to Ancient Southern East Asian (ASEA); ancestry related to Ancient Guangxi population (Longlin/AGX).

 The initial peopling of Sundaland and the Sahul was carried out by ancestors of modern Papuan New Guineans and Australian Aboriginal populations, followed by deep mainland Asian (Tianyuan- or Onge-related) ancestry, preceding later expansions from Mainland Southeast Asia and Southern China.

-The Tianyuan man displays high genetic affinities to a 33,000-year-old specimen (AR33K) between the Amur region and modern day Mongolia, suggesting that Tianyuan-like ancestry was spread widely in northeastern Asia during the Paleolithic period.
-This specific group is also known as "Tianyuan cluster".
+The Tianyuan man also displays high genetic affinities with a 33,000-year-old specimen (AR33K), who lived between the Amur region and modern day Mongolia, suggesting that Tianyuan-like ancestry was widespread northeastern Asia during the Paleolithic period.
+This genetic cluster is also known as "Tianyuan cluster".
 The Tianyuan cluster was later replaced by Ancient Northern East Asian ancestry during the Last Glacial Maximum (19,000 to 26,000 years ago), evident by the Amur19k remains, although the exact circumstances remain inconclusive.
 The Amur19k remains were found to be basal to later Northern East Asian remains, and could already be distinguished from Ancient Southern East Asian remains.

 The Tianyuan-related cluster lacked the derived variant of the EDAR gene allele, which was observed among the Amur19k individual and succeeding Northern East Asian remains.
 The allele was also absent from other East Eurasian populations, such as Papuans or the Jōmon people of Japan.
+A 2025 study states that the Tianyuan Man had the highest Denisovan ancestry among East Eurasians.